-That makes a lot of sense for newbie as they may not have enough knowledge to navigate around.
-An intuitive interface with easy to use navigation comes handy while choosing the best blogging platform
+That makes a lot of sense for newbies as they may not have enough knowledge to navigate around.
+An intuitive interface with easy to use navigation comes in handy while choosing the best blogging platform

 The theme is a great way of changing how your blog looks.
 You need to look at how versatile the theme options for the said platform.
 Also, need to look for how costly those themes are or do we have enough free theme in case you are out of budget.

 A blogging platform without enough plugins is just not right.
 The blogging business is getting competitive day by day and you need to have few outstanding plugins to move your blog to the next level.